 Agile Velocity vs. Capacity: Key Differences and Best Practices

 Many Agile teams confuse velocity with capacity.
 Both measure work, but they serve different purposes.
 Understanding the difference is key to better planning and execution.
+The primary focus of these metrics is not just tracking work, but ensuring the delivery of business value.

 Agile’s rise in popularity is no surprise—it helps teams deliver on time.
 Velocity tracks completed work over time, guiding future estimates.
 Capacity measures available resources, ensuring realistic commitments.